“A RENDITION OF THE OCCULT HISTORY OF THE WELSH MARCH

 About the Author:

 Author Gary St. Michael Nottingham has lived and worked in the Welsh March for many years.
-His previous published books include the seven-volume set Foundations of Practical Sorcery and its companion Ars Alchemica – Being a Prima in the Paracelsian Arte of Solve Et Coagula, both published by Avalonia.
+His previous published books include the seven-volume set Foundations of Practical Sorcery and its companions Ars Alchemica – Being a Prima in the Paracelsian Arte of Solve Et Coagula, and Ars Angelorum, all published by Avalonia.